Parasharan

 COO, Endeavor Careers

-CAT VARC section has reading comprehension and parajumbles.
+CAT VARC section has reading comprehension and parajumbles only.
 There are no direct vocabulary or grammar questions.
-Having a good control on English comprehension will sail you through this section only if you have adequate practice.
+Thus, having good reading speed is a must to crack this section.
 Check out How to prepare for CAT Verbal Ability by Parasharan Chari

 CAT preparation VARC